AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo/marketo-namespaces.md

 ![root-folder](../images/marketo/root-folder.png)

 The [!DNL Runner] interface appears.
-From here, ensure that all the checkboxes are selected and then select **[!DNL Run Adobe I/O Access Token Generation + Automate Namespace creation]**.
+From here, ensure that all the checkboxes are selected and then select **[!DNL Run Namespaces and Schemas Autogeneration Utility]**.

 ![run-generator](../images/marketo/run-generator.png)